Nynros/InternetSecurity/README.txt

 Topic: Linux
 ------------------
-If you want to try Linux as a Desktop OS try "Linux Mint", its userfriendly, easy to install and to learn Homepage of Linux-Mint - https://linuxmint.com/edition.php?id=321
+If you want to try Linux as a Desktop OS try "Linux Mint".
+It's userfriendly, easy to install and to learn Homepage of Linux-Mint - https://linuxmint.com/edition.php?id=321